jacopomeloni/docker-phpheroku/README.md

-# docker-phpheroku
+# nginxphpfpm-heroku
 Image for php application, ready to be deployed on Heroku Container Registry & Runtime
+- Image based on alpine.
-- nginx:stable-alpine image with php7-fpm installed.
+- Web server nginx with php7.2-fpm.
-- supervisord manage processes.
+- Processes managed by supervisor.
-- you can deploy on heroku as unique container-app.
+- Image ready to be deployed on heroku as unique container-app.
-- you must expose $PORT port, so heroku can manage your image.
+- Heroku rule: you must expose $PORT port, so Heroku Container Registry & Runtime can correctly manage your image.

 ## Build your image based on this one

-### Dockerfile
+### Your Dockerfile
-    FROM jacopomeloni/nginx-phpfpm-heroku
+    FROM jacopomeloni/nginxphpfpm-heroku

-    COPY <your index.php>:/var/www/public
+    COPY <your code>:/var/www/public

     EXPOSE $PORT